c00p75/diagram-based-database/README.md

 This repository includes files with plain SQL that can be used to recreate a database:

 - Use [schema_based_on_diagram.sql](./schema_based_on_diagram.sql) to create all tables.
-- Check [queries.sql](./queries.sql) for examples of queries that can be run on a newly created database. **Important note: this file might include queries that make changes in the database (e.g., remove records).
-Use them responsibly!**

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- AUTHORS -->